myolivenca/Github-repo/README.md

 Run the "website":
 To start project just run index.html in a local server.
-I believe that will work in any web server, sib«nce is just pure html javascript and css files.
+I believe that will work in any web server, since is just pure html javascript and css files.

 Extras: